kislow/deploy-your-own-challenge/README.md

 ## 🌐 Connect

-Tag your setups, screenshots, or notes with **#DeployYourOwnDevOps** on social, let's grow a community that learns by deploying.
+Tag your setups, screenshots, or notes with **#DeployYourOwnChallenge** on social, let's grow a community that learns by deploying.

 > "You don't learn DevOps by watching you learn it by deploying."